 Providing consumers with a low-cost energy efficient light bulb is just one step that City Market is taking to strengthen its commitment to the environment.
 In 2007, the Co-op encouraged the use of canvas bags by cutting the price in half to just $5 and offering a five cent refund when shoppers bring their own bags.
 In 2009, we were able to refund over $14,000 to customers that brought their own bags.
 That helped us to reduce our plastic bag use as an overall store by 14%.
-In 2011, we took this one step further and now give that five cent refund to local non-profits through our "Change for Local Non-Profits" program.
-Each month, we select a local non-profit to receive the proceeds from bag reuse and recirculate those funds to area organizations that support our community.
+From 2011 through 2014, we took this one step further and donated that five cent refund to local non-profits through our "Change for Local Non-Profits" program.
+Each month, we selected a local non-profit to receive the proceeds from bag reuse and recirculated those funds to area organizations that support our community.
 In our first year, we donated almost $14,000 in total to twelve different local non-profit.
 This program has now been incorporated into our popular Rally for Change program.

 Reverse Osmosis Water Machine

 In August 2007, we made the switch to green chemicals in store to support Green Seal Certified chemicals and to reduce our store's impact on the environment.